meryambyt/Projet_Threading/README.md

 This will print the alignment results on the terminal and create an output file **output.log**.
 Don't forget to specify the path in which you want the file to be located.

 Test files are provided in the **/data/** folder for data reproducibility.
-The results of those data are discussed in the paper called **BOULAYAT_MERYAM_threading.pdf**.
+The results using those data are discussed in the paper called **BOULAYAT_MERYAM_threading.pdf**.